kixxauth/DCube/README.md

 DCube for Google App Engine
 ===========================

-DCube is a high level distributed data store that is designed to be implemented on platform services like Google App Engine and Amazon Web Services.
+DCube is a high level distributed data store protocol designed to be implemented on platform services like Google Appengine and Amazon Web Services.

 This software is a prototype implementation used to explore the possibilities of distributed data store functionality.
-It is built on open web protocols, architecture, and technologies like like HTTP and JSON.
-It draws influence from [Representational State Transfer][2], RDF, the semantic web, and some related concepts.
+It is built on open web protocols, architecture, and technologies like HTTP and JSON.
+It draws influence from [Representational State Transfer][2], RDF, the semantic web, and related concepts.

-In effect, this particulary implementation of the DCube concept exposes a [JSONRequest][3] API that gives users access to the Google App Engine distrubuted datastore.
+In effect, this particular implementation of the DCube concept exposes a [JSONRequest][3] API that gives users access to the Google Appengine distrubuted datastore.

 ### This DCube host is implemented in Python on Google App Engine service platform.